 She shrugged as she stepped in.
 "That's all I need."

 "Good."
-He slammed the door behind her.
+He closed the door behind her.
 Chocolate eyes continued to glower heatedly at her.
 "You stay in the den over there.
 Don't come out until you're leaving, don't eat any of the food, don't touch anything, and make sure I don't have to see you anymore."

 "I could just leave you on the streets, you bum," he pointed out gruffly.

 No one usually went beyond two days in keeping her.
 She never went beyond that long in staying.
-She rolled her smoke-colored eyes and marched off into the room, swallowed whole by the blackness and peace.
+She rolled her eyes and marched off into the room, swallowed whole by the blackness and peace.
 Tyler rolled his eyes, too, and marched back upstairs.

 Nicole awoke to something poking her in the back.
 She groaned in disgust and moved away, only to find the nuisance following her.
 It was joined by a questing hand, roughly rubbing against her abdomen.
 She attempted to escape both, but they pursued her until she fell out of bed.